Travel advice for Madagascar

 From November to March, a hot, wet summer sees heavy rains lash the eastern slopes and highlands, and ferocious cyclones batter the east coast.
 At the start of the summer, when showers are light and infrequent, November is often recommended as the best month to visit Madagascar for wildlife-watching.

-July, August, December: During these months, tourists from the northern hemisphere flock to Madagascar for their summer holidays, making it the peak season.
+July, August, December: During these months, tourists from the northern hemisphere flock to Madagascar for their summer vacations, making it the peak season.
 Although you might need to book your plane tickets and accommodation well in advance, you will also enjoy cooler weather (especially in July and August), which makes swimming and sunbathing along the coastal regions a delightful experience.

 However, keep in mind that while it's whale season along the east coast, many small mammals and reptiles will be hibernating during this period.